 Should You Buy a Swiffer?

 But then there were the Swiffer proponents.
 One person said, "I use a swiffer every time I clean ...
 I use the duster for floors and also the furniture duster ...
 I could not clean house without my swiffers ... love, love, love, them."
-Of the 58 responses to my question, it seemed to be divided by folks like her and folks who were very anti-Swiffer.
+The approximately 100 responses to my question seemed to be divided between folks like her and folks who were very anti-Swiffer.

-A tile contractor near Denver suggested using a damp towel to clean tile and to clean hardwood floors.
+A tile contractor near Denver suggested using a lightly moistened damp towel to clean tile and to clean hardwood floors.
 I do that already, and it's OK, but I am looking for an ever faster, more convenient solution.

 Chaya Kurtz writes for Networx.com.